l-ross/xiaomi/README.md

-# MIIO
+# Xiaomi

-This package provides a Golang implementation of the Xiaomi MIIO protocol.
+This repo provides a collection of Golang libraries relating to Xiaomi products:
+- `miio` - Implementation of the Xiaomi MIIO protocol.
 The definition of this protocol can be found [here](https://github.com/ctrysbita/miio-dart)

-An example of using this library can be found in `client_integration_test.go`
+- `vacuum` - Library for communicating